Bro-Nation/Mike-Force/.github/ISSUE_TEMPLATE/bug_report.md

 * [ ] Constant and persistent

 **Impact**
-How much of an impact does this bug have on gameplay?
+How much of an impact does this bug have on gameplay? (place an 'x' between the square brackets below)

 * [ ] Almost none
 * [ ] Minor annoyances